AdobeDocs/destination-sdk.en/help/docs-framework/work-in-local-environment.md

 # Use a text editor in your local environment to create your new destination page {#local-authoring}

 The instructions on this page show you how to use a text editor to work in your local environment to author documentation and submit a pull request.
+Before going through the steps indicated here, make sure you read [Document your destination in Adobe Experience Platform Destinations](/help/docs-framework/documentation-instructions.md).

 >[!TIP]
 >
->Refer also to our supporting documentation in Adobe's contributor guide:
+>Refer also to the supporting documentation in Adobe's contributor guide:
 >* [Install Git and Markdown Authoring tools](https://docs.adobe.com/content/help/en/contributor/contributor-guide/setup/install-tools.html)
 >* [Set up Git repository locally for documentation](https://docs.adobe.com/content/help/en/contributor/contributor-guide/setup/local-repo.html)
 >* [GitHub contribution workflow for major changes](https://docs.adobe.com/content/help/en/contributor/contributor-guide/setup/full-workflow.html).